boochow/hvcc_nts3kaoss/README.md

 **These parameters are available only for `-G nts3kaoss_oscfx`.

  Any `[r]` object that includes `@hv_param` but is not listed above is recognized as a parameter.
 For NTS-3, up to eight parameters can be used.
-The pitch, pitch_note, noteon_trig, and noteoff_trig are available only for `nts3kaoss_oscfx` generator.
+The pitch, pitch_note, slfo, noteon_trig, and noteoff_trig are available only for `nts3kaoss_oscfx` generator.

 #### Specifying Min, Max and Default Values